Cancel your gym membership, this fitness center at Redpoint Tallahassee can easily accommodate your routine.

 After you've made a budget for the moving in process of your new TCC apartment you have to actually create a budget for living there.
 Take a look at your expenses and expenditures the way they are before moving into your TCC apartment, and compare them to what they will be like when living in your new apartment.
 A few things you need to keep in mind when creating a budget for your new apartment is rent, heat/gas/AC, electricity, cable, internet, groceries, and going out money.
 Save some money immediately by looking for cheaper apartments; or even green apartments so you can save some money on your utility bills each month.

 Once you've broken everything down and figured out how much money you'll be spending in your TCC apartment you need to take into account how much money you'll be making or already possess to go towards these expenditures.
 If you come to realize that you'll be making less money than you plan on spending then it's time to do some cutting.
 Realize that when living on a budget sometimes you can't always go out with your friends for drinks or a movie every night that they ask.
 There are generally a few places that are best to start cutting spending from.
 Money for going out is one of them.
 Don't cut this out entirely because everyone needs fun every now and then but you may have to scale down on your spending in that area.
 This can include passing up drinks with a friend, choosing to eat at home rather than out, or not buying those pricey concert tickets you've been eyeing.
+Check out out FSU Cost of Living Guide to get a comprehensive overview of budgeting as a college student in Tallahassee.

 Having a budget in your TCC apartment will keep you sane and help make you feel more secure in your living situation.
 Remember that paying your rent and bills each month is incredibly important and those should be a priority when it comes to budgeting in your new apartment.